 One of my favorite ways to use leftover beans is to make refried beans!
 Place the beans in a cast-iron skillet with a bit of oil, and cover with some water or stock.
 Simmer for a few minutes, then mash with a wooden spoon or potato masher to your desired consistency.

 - 3 tablespoons tomato paste

 - 1 chipotle pepper in adobo sauce, de-seeded and finely chopped

 - 1 (15.5-ounce) can white beans, such as cannellini or great northern beans | drained and rinsed

 - 1 teaspoon white sugar, optional

 - A handful of minced cilantro, for garnish

-- First, prepare the pickled onion.
-In a small bowl, add the sliced red onion.
-Squeeze the juice of a lime into the bowl, season with salt and pepper, and stir to incorporate.
-Let sit for at least 20 minutes, preferably 30 minutes, before serving.1 red onion, 1 lime, Salt and pepper
+- Pickle the onion: In a small Ziploc bag, add the half-moon slices of red onion.
+Squeeze the juice of 1 lime into the bag and season with salt and pepper.
+Seal the bag and shake it a few times to allow the juices to fully coat the onion.
+Let sit for at least 20 minutes, preferably 30 minutes, before serving.

 - Saute the aromatics: Add 3 tablespoons extra-virgin olive oil and minced garlic to a medium skillet or frying pan.
 Set over medium heat, and saute garlic until aromatic and very lightly golden in color, about 1 - 2 minutes.Add diced red onion, and saute for 6 - 8 minutes, until softened and translucent.
 Season with salt and pepper.